lnurl/luds/lnurl-deposit.md

   lncli keysend <wallet_node> "{userKey: ...}"
   ```

-6. `LN WALLET` respond to the URL callback with an invoice:
+6. `LN WALLET` respond to the URL callback with an invoice (and optional amount):

   ```
   {"status": "OK", "directDepositInvoice": "lnbc1..."}